burnsr77/burnsr77.github.io/cv/index.md

 2009-present Ph.D.
 Geography
 University of Washington
-Committee: Sarah Elwood, Mark Ellis, Victoria Lawson, Jin-Kyu Jung \(Interdisciplinary Arts and Sciences, UW-Bothell\) Dissertation title: The Inequality of the Geospatial Web: How Emerging Geographic Technologies Influence Humanitarian Practices
+Committee: Sarah Elwood, Mark Ellis, Victoria Lawson, Jin-Kyu Jung \(Interdisciplinary Arts and Sciences, UW-Bothell\) Dissertation title: Digital Humanitarianism and the Geospatial Web: Emerging Modes of Mapping and the Transformation of Humanitarian Practices

 2010-present Graduate Certificate in Public Scholarship
 Simpson Center for the Humanities, University of Washington